EzlibUI/Ezlib/README.md

 ## Ezlib-UI

-A react library designed for programmers looking for a stylish template for their application, which when provided with raw data, operates as an ready-to-use application.
-Our goal is to provide a quick and easy base which is highly customizable for your own taste.
+A react library designed for programmers looking for a stylish template for their application, which when provided with raw data, operates as a ready-to-use application.
+Ezlib-UI is a quick and easy component package which is highly customizable for your own taste.
 In a nutshell, we provide our users a single npm package with multiple components, which is a ready-made react website template containing switchable dark mode style.

 ## Introduction

 This command installs the component and any packages that it depends on: `npm install ezlib-ui` or `npm i ezlib-ui`.
-Import the component by typing `import { Table, Button, Navbar } from 'ezlib-ui';` into your js file.
-The importable functionalities can be limited by typing only the ones your program uses inside the curly brackets, for example typing `import { Button, Navbar } from 'ezlib-ui';` if Navbar and Button are the only functionalities you need.
+The user can import the individual components they want to use by typing the import code lines into their js. file , which all include:  `import { Navbar } from "../components/Navbar/";`, `import { Button } from "../components/Button/Button";`, `import { ThemeSwitch } from "../components/ThemeSwitch/";`, `import { Table } from "../components/Table/";`, There's also a couple importable icons `import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";` and `import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";`.
+The components are independent of each other so it is possible to import only one component for example.
+Lastly the individual components need to be rendered with props.

 ## Usage

-For example, create your program as follows:
+The program can be created as follows:

 ```
 import React from "react";